Understanding incoterms is vital

 From our previous discussion on Incoterms (International Commerce Terms), Incoterms are standardized terms used in international trade to clearly define the seller’s and buyer’s obligations as part of a contract.
+Understanding incoterms is vital.
 Although many different Incoterms exist, sellers and buyers often underestimate the value of Incoterms and their impact upon international trade.
 Take a look at some of the primary ways Incoterms are fundamental to international shipping and trade.

 Incoterms Reduce Risk.

 Many would argue clearly defined language in a contract is sufficient to ensure all parties maintain their obligations in international trade.
 However, language barriers and connotations of terms in one location may not be reflective or understood in another location.